A Free Press for All of Mississippi

 4. We believe data and facts, historic and current, hold the powerful accountable.

 5. We are dedicated to narrative change, equity across Mississippi, and racial healing by embedding historic context and causes on the road to reporting workable solutions.

 MFP’s impact and media coverage of our journalism to date: mfp.ms/impact

 MFP’s board and advisory board: See boards’ bios here

 Story tips to: firstname.lastname@example.org

 Watch MFP Live, and past episodes: mfp.ms/mfp-live/

 Above photo: Oak Grove High School students walked out of class and marched outside the administration building in August 2020 in protest of what they described as a culture of frequent racist incidents involving teachers and fellow students.
 Story and photo by Ashton Pittman

-PLEASE NOTE: The Mississippi Free Press is seeking IRS tax-exempt status as a 501c3 organization, and has created a charitable fund at the Community Foundation for Mississippi, which serves as MFP's fiduciary.
+PLEASE NOTE: The Mississippi Free Press has filed to be an IRS tax-exempt status as a 501c3 organization, and has created a charitable fund at the Community Foundation for Mississippi, which serves as MFP's fiduciary.
 Mississippi Free Press operates independently with a separate governing board and an independent editorial board.
 As fiscal, neither CFM nor its Board of Trustees has prior knowledge, influence, approval or control of Mississippi Free Press content.